Waveframe-Labs/Aurora-Workflow-Orchestration/SCOPE.md

 Any change that modifies:

+- required phases,
 - required artifacts,
-- workflow phases,
 - role permissions,
-- invariants,
+- structural requirements,

-constitutes a **breaking methodological change** and requires a major version increment + public log.
+is a **breaking methodological change** requiring a major version increment.

-Clarifications that do not alter meaning may be patch-level updates.
+Clarifications that do not change meaning may be patch-level updates.

 ---

 ## 10. Compliance Requirement

 This document is valid only if its metadata complies with **ARI Metadata Policy v2.0.0**.

-Any violation invalidates AWO-scope authority.
+Non-compliance voids AWO scope authority.

 ---

 <div align="center">
-  <sub>© 2025 Waveframe Labs — Independent Open-Science Research Entity • Governed under the Aurora Research Initiative (ARI)</sub>
+  <sub>© 2026 Waveframe Labs — Governed under the Aurora Research Initiative (ARI)</sub>
 </div>